 It’s around 33 km from the popular city of Split, making Bol one of the most popular day trips from Split.
 So many people head out from Split to go island hopping, and Bol is a popular destination on many Croatian island-hopping itineraries.

-From Split you can easily catch the ferry to Bol with either Jadrolinija or Kapetan Luka ferries.
+From Split you can easily catch the Split to Bol ferry with either Jadrolinija or Kapetan Luka ferries.
 The journey takes just 50 minutes, departing from Split harbour, and costs around €5 each way.
 Unfortunately, though, there are only two journeys per day, so you don’t have much flexibility in terms of departure times.

 Also, since this direct service is so limited, you should definitely book your tickets in advance as they do sell out.